serradura/u-observers/README.md

 Ruby's standard library [has an abstraction](https://ruby-doc.org/stdlib-2.7.1/libdoc/observer/rdoc/Observable.html) that enables you to use this pattern.
 But its design can conflict with other mainstream libraries, like the [`ActiveModel`/`ActiveRecord`](https://api.rubyonrails.org/classes/ActiveModel/Dirty.html#method-i-changed), which also has the [`changed`](https://ruby-doc.org/stdlib-2.7.1/libdoc/observer/rdoc/Observable.html#method-i-changed) method.
 In this case, the behavior of the Stdlib will be compromised.

 Because of this issue, I decided to create a gem that encapsulates the pattern without changing the object's implementation so much.
-The `Micro::Observers` includes just one instance method in the target class (its instance will be the observed subject).
+The `Micro::Observers` includes just one instance method in the target class (its instance will be the observed subject/object).

 > **Note:** Você entende português? 🇧🇷&nbsp;🇵🇹 Verifique o [README traduzido em pt-BR](https://github.com/serradura/u-observers/blob/main/README.pt-BR.md).